 The algebra structure of $R\#G$ is related to the McKay quiver of $G$.

-\begin{definition}[\cite{Mck83}] Let $G$ be a finite subgroup of $GL(n, k)$.
-The \emph{McKay quiver} $M_G$ of $G$ has a vertex set corresponding to each irreducible representation $\rho$ of $G$.
-Let $V$ be the given representation of dimension $n$ and $S_{\rho}$ be the simple $kG$-module corresponding to $\rho$.
-The number of arrows $\rho_1\to\rho_2$ in $M_G$ is equal to
+\begin{definition}[\cite{Mck80}] Let $G$ be a finite subgroup of $GL(n, k)$.
+The \emph{McKay quiver} $Q_G$ of $G$ has a vertex set in which each element corresponds to an irreducible representation $\rho$ of $G$.
+Let $V$ be the \emph{given representation} of dimension $n$, that is, the representation given by the inclusion $G\xhookrightarrow{}GL(n, k)$.
+In addition, let $S_{\rho}$ be the simple $kG$-module corresponding to $\rho$.
+The number of arrows $\rho_1\to\rho_2$ in $Q_G$ is equal to

 \end{definition}